HelloWorld-1017/HelloWorld-1017.github.io/_posts/Python/python crash course/2024-08-23-Python-File-and-Exception.md

     Sorry, the file moby_dict.txt does not exist.
     The file little_women.txt has about 189079 words.

-Similarly, we also can download text files `siddhartha.txt` and `little_women.txt` from resource[^2].
-{: .notice--primary}

 Using the `try-except` block in this example provides two significant advantages: prevent users from seeing a traceback, and let the program continue analyzing the texts it’s able to find.
 If we don’t catch the `FileNotFoundError` that `moby_dict.txt` raised, the user would see a full traceback, and the program would stop running after trying to analyze `siddhartha.txt`, and hence would never analyze `little_women.txt`.

 ## Make a program fail silently: `pass` statement

 We don’t need to report every exception.
-Sometimes, we probably want the program to fail silently when an exception occurs and continue on as if nothing happened.
+Sometimes, we probably want the program to fail silently when an exception occurs and continue on <i class="emphasize">as if nothing happened</i>.
 To make a program fail silently, we can write a `try` block as usual, but explicitly tell Python to do nothing in the `except` block by `pass` statement.

 ```python